12. Gift Tax in France

-So, for example, a person of 62 years gifts the reversionary interest in a second home to a member of their family.
+So, for example, a person of 62 years gifts the nue-propriété in a second home to a member of their family.
 The donor remains usufruitier of the property to benefit from any rental income received, or to use the property themselves.

-The value of the reversionary freehold interest is then a function of the value of the usufruit – in this case it is 60%.
+The value of the nue-propriété is then a function of the value of the usufruit.
+In this case it is 60%.
 This is the figure that is then used to calculate liability to gifts tax.

-Example: A mother aged 75 years gifts a property to her daughter, with the freehold value of the property being €150,000.
+Example: A mother aged 75 years gifts the full freehold in a property to her daughter, with the value of the property being €150,000.
 If the freehold is transferred, then as the daughter only has a gifts tax allowance of €100,000 then she will pay gifts tax of around €8K on the transfer, plus notaire fees and stamp duty.

 However, if the transfered is made with the usufruit reserved to the mother, the value of the nue-propriété that is transferred is €105,000 (70% of the freehold value).
 After deduction of the €100,000 gift tax allowance, gifts tax is based on €5,000, being €250.

-In addition, transfer taxes are lower, as they are only based on the nue-propriété of the property and not the freehold interest.
+In addition, transfer taxes are lower, as they are only based on the value of the nue-propriété of the property and not the freehold interest.

-The father continues to live in the property (or receive the rental income) until his death.
+The mother continues to live in the property (or receive the rental income) until her death.
 Where both parents are alive, then that right is extended to the surviving spouse.